Case Study:

 months

 Over the course of 9 months, I had the opportunity to partner closely with the CEO of Yext Japan to deliver a visionary mobile experience for the Tokyo Olympic committee.
 The prototype showcased how Yext's online knowledge platform could deliver a multi-lingual, highly-structured data graph that included venues, events, hotels, locations, businesses, emergency services and more.
-This data would then be used to power a mobile application to guide visitors, atheletes and members of the press around the Olympic events.
+This data would then be used to power a mobile application to guide visitors, athletes and members of the press around the Olympic events.

 The first task was to create a conceptual knowledge graph data structure.
 Below is a diagram showing the data schema, contributing to Yext's expansion from location data services to multi-entity support that included events, products, people, etc.